qbeyond/terraform-azurerm-archetype-lib/tests/policy_definition/update_management/README.md

 9. Validate that the VM is compliant
 10. Validate that maintenance configuration `02-second-friday-2000-csu-reboot` exists in management resource group
 11. Validate that configuration assignment `02-second-friday-2000-csu-reboot` exists at subscription level
+12. CHange tag of the VM to `02-second-friday-2000-csu-reboot`
+13. validate that it is assigned to the correct maintenance configuration
-12. optionally: remediate first Vm & validate compliance and new resources
+14. optionally: remediate first Vm & validate compliance and new resources

 The first 7 steps are automated by running `terraform apply`.